ekzhang/fastseg/README.md

 Generated composited_city_2.png
 ```

-To interact with the code programmatically, first install the `fastseg` package with pip, as described above.
-Then, you can import and construct the models in your own Python code, which are normal PyTorch instances of `nn.Module`.
+To interact with the models programmatically, first install the `fastseg` package with pip, as described above.
+Then, you can import and construct the models in your own Python code, which are normal instances of PyTorch `nn.Module`.

 ```python
 from fastseg import MobileV3Large, MobileV3Small